amperity/amperity-docs/amperity_reference/source/workflows.rst

 that is followed by a list of tables, and then for each table a list of fields that are causing the mismatch.

-This error can occur when the database is run after a schema change, but before the schema migration workflow has completed.
+This error can occur when a custom domain table is updated *or* when the database is run after a schema change, but before the schema migration workflow has completed.
 Common causes of this error include domain table schema changes and schema changes that are promoted from a sandbox.

 In these situations you can resolve the schema mismatch error by waiting for the schema migration workflow to complete, and then re-running the database.